 Associate Professor (Ph.D.
 New York University)

-In addition to addressing field-specific questions and concerns regarding contemporary poets' lives and contexts, her research on poets and poetry communities contributes to larger questions about passionate dedication to central life activities and thereby provides a critique of more rationalist approaches to understanding the creation and maintenance of commitment.
+Ailsa Craig is a cultural sociologist with interests in cultural economies, gender and sexual diversity, and inequality.
+Dr. Craig’s work includes research on poets and poetry communities that addresses field-specific questions and concerns regarding contemporary poets' lives and contexts.
+This research on poets and poetry communities contributes to larger questions about passionate dedication to central life activities and thereby provides a critique of more rationalist approaches to understanding the creation and maintenance of commitment.